 Based on Hyundai Kona’s platform, the new Kia Stonic will rival Nissan Juke and Honda HRV in global markets.

-Days after Kia released design sketches of Kia Stonic crossover, the vehicle has been revealed ahead of its global debut at the 2017 Frankfurt motor show.
-Going against the likes of Nissan Juke & Hyundai Kona in the segment, the Stonic crossover will be launched in the UK markets by the end of this year.
-Internationally, it will be slotted between Sportage and Sorento models in the company’s line-up.
-As claimed by Kia, this Rio-inspired model is by far the most customisable vehicle from the company.
+Keeping growing demand for SUVs in mind, Kia has opted its global SUV range for debut at the 2018 Delhi Auto Expo.
+The company has revealed the India-specific SP Concept SUV, which will enter into production in 2019.
+Besides SP, the company has also showcased its newly launched Kia Stonic SUV at the Auto Expo.
+In global markets, this SUV rivals the Nissan Juke and Hyundai Kona.
+Internationally, the Stonic crossover is slotted between Sportage and Sorento models and both the models have also made its India debut at 14th edition of Auto Show.
+Inspired model is by far the most customisable vehicle from the company.
 To make visually appealing, Kia has added new elements including the dual tone exterior colour scheme which will be offered with as many as 20 different dual-tone colour schemes with five unique shades for the roof.

 |Engine||1.0L to 1.4-litre||1.4L U2 CRDi|

 |Gearbox||5-speed MT & Automatic||6-speed manual|

 Sharing platform with the Rio twins, the Stonic will also borrow its engine specs from the smaller sibling.
 The petrol range of the SUV starts with a 1.0-litre T-GDI turbocharged gasoline direct injection that produces 118bhp, while the other petrol engines include a 1.25-litre and 1.4-litre 4-cylinder naturally aspirated MPI units.
 The SUV could also get a new 1.6-litre diesel engine.
 Both manual and automatic versions of the car could make its way to Indian market.
 Only front wheel drive version will be on offer, and it won’t have 4-wheel-drive version.